Eduard Khil: Internet videos

 "Trololo"'s popularity in turn re-ignited interest in Khil's singing career aside from his vocalised performance; for a time, the "Trololo" website included a petition for Khil to come out of retirement to perform on a world tour.

 Arkady Ostrovsky's son, Mikhail, gives another version of the vocalise story:

-Khil's son was quoted as saying "He thinks maybe someone is trying to make a fool of him," and "He keeps asking, 'Where were all these journalists 40 years ago?'"
+Khil's son has said that his father does not really understand what the Internet is, and was quoted as saying "He thinks maybe someone is trying to make a fool of him," and "He keeps asking, 'Where were all these journalists 40 years ago?'"

-Trololo was used by Butlins in a television advertising campaign in the United Kingdom, as well as a United States ad campaign with the Volkswagen Beetle convertible that debuted during Super Bowl XLVII in 2013.
-It was also featured in the 2012 video game Ratchet and Clank: Full Frontal Assault.
-It was played briefly in the 2018 film Pacific Rim: Uprising.
+Trololo was used by Butlin's in a television advertising campaign in the United Kingdom, as well as a United States ad campaign with the Volkswagen Beetle convertible that debuted during Super Bowl XLVII in 2013.
+It was also featured in the 2012 video game Ratchet & Clank: Full Frontal Assault.
+It was played briefly in the 2018 film Pacific Rim Uprising.

 On 31 December 2011, Khil performed the Trololo song again live on a 2012 New Year's Russian holiday television special.
 Within the first week of January 2012, the new video of Khil performing his new version of the Trololo song had gone viral on YouTube again, earning over four million hits.
 Khil died later that year.

 On 4 September 2017, Google displayed an interactive doodle of Khil singing the Trololo song to celebrate what would have been his 83rd birthday.
 Although it was released on the doodle site on 4 September, it was not released until the next day due to Labor Day in some countries.